1958–59 La Liga

 The 1958–59 La Liga season was the 28th since its establishment.
-The season started on September 14, 1958, and finished on April 19, 1959.
+The season began on 14 September 1958, and concluded on 19 April 1959.

 Competition format

 For this season, the relegation play-offs were re-established.
 13th and 14th qualified teams would play a double-legged playoff against the second qualified teams of the two groups of Segunda División.

 Team locations

 Sevilla inaugurated this season the Ramón Sánchez Pizjuán Stadium.